harel/rockpaperscissors/README.md

 	rounds: 'container for round indicator'
 }
 ```
+##### assets
-* `assets`: An object whose keys are the name of the 'pieces' and values are  urls to images that represent them.
+An object whose keys are the name of the 'pieces' and values are  urls to images that represent them.
 For example, the default assets for traditional RPS are:
 ```
 {
 	'rock': 'http://www.dododex.com/media/item/Stone.png', // ROCK